BEYOND THESE WOODS | Mark Roger Bailey

 - Stanislaw Lec (1962)

 Recently, I discovered an alternate draft of the pitch for my novel, BEYOND THESE WOODS.
 Considering its position between works-in-progress dating back to 2014, I assume that I put it aside when one of the calls-to-duty that occur in my working life took precedence, and the draft was misplaced for the past four years.
-Reading it, I experienced a return to my state of mind at that time, which now seems irretrievably distant, a time before the flare-up of human darkness that has overtaken this once-bright nation.
+Reading it, I experienced a return to my state of mind at that time, which now seems irretrievably distant, a time before the flare-up of human darkness that threatens to overtake us.

 The fictional dysfunction at the root of the conflict in BEYOND THESE WOODS remains with us in fact.
 My novel is an imagining based on facts rooted in events that have occurred in our lifetimes and remain unresolved mysteries.
 The passions that drive social, economic, scientific, political and military forces to their breaking points in WOODS have metastasized into a plague on America's foundational principles and the institutions upon which our ancestors built what I have always considered to be a good life.
-Our shared aspirations and values have become practice targets for the idle, angry and aggrieved among us who haven’t enough to do and a willingness to submit to the disruptive expedient, to roll the dice and only hope they haven’t participated in the torching of civilization.
+Our shared aspirations and values have become practice targets for the angry and aggrieved among us who are willing to submit to the disruptive expedient, to roll the dice and only hope they haven’t participated in the torching of civilization.
 Perhaps they are exhausted by the demands of progress and have intentionally submitted to a louder, dominant destroyer.
+It’s just easier.
 The duties of effective citizenship are too hard.

 Reading this alternative draft through, I am struck by how everything has changed in our day-to-day reality, and nothing has changed at all.
 We are re-learning that consciousness of a fact is not the same as knowing it.
 Our history is repeating like a dark tidal current.